Art of the 2019–2020 Hong Kong protests: Lights display

 The use of laser pointers gained popularity following the arrest of HKBU's Student Union president Fong Chung-yin.
 On 7 August 2019, a group of protesters gathered at Hong Kong Space Museum and shone laser pointers on a wall of the museum; some chanted slogans like "laser pointer revolution" and joked "Is the building on fire yet?".
 The laser rally was held after the police concluded laser pointers are "offensive weapons" that can cause fire.
 Some protesters displayed Star Wars lightsaber toys to mock the police's description of laser pointers as "laser guns".

 During the Hong Kong Way human chain campaign and the Mid-autumn festival period, hikers and trail runners scaled Lion Rock and shone lights at the city using cellphone flashlights and laser pointers.
-During a #MeToo rally in August 2019, protesters shone purple flashlights using their phones to show their support victims.
+During a #MeToo rally in August 2019, protesters shone purple flashlights using their phones to show their support for the victims.

 Protest masks and handicrafts

 Protesters began folding origami cranes named "freenix" (自由鳥), viewed as a symbol of peace and hope.
-During the Mid-autumn festivals, Hong Kong residents crafted lanterns bearing messages encouraging the protesters.
+During the Mid-autumn festival, Hong Kong residents crafted lanterns bearing messages encouraging the protesters.

 After the government implemented a ban on face masks using the Emergency Regulations Ordinance, protesters continued to wear masks in rallies and protests.
 In addition to common surgical masks, protesters wore masks depicting Chief Executive Carrie Lam, China's Paramount leader Xi Jinping, and cartoon characters such as Pepe the Frog and Winnie the Pooh, which was banned in China after internet users compared Xi's likeness with Disney's depiction of A.A.
 Milne's character.
 Protesters wore the smiling Guy Fawkes masks depicted in the graphic novel V for Vendetta, which has become an inspiration and the mask regarded as an anti-authoritarian symbol.
 For a march on Human Rights Day, 8 December 2019, a group of activists led by Simon Lau joined the crowds wearing colourful masks featuring Pepe, a pig, a and shiba inu.
 Over a 10-day period, Lau's team cast 117 oversized fibreglass masks, each bearing "a story of Hong Kong people's suffering".